Media bias: Religion

 The Satanic panic, a moral panic and episode of national hysteria that emerged in the U.S. in the 1980s (and thereafter to Canada, Britain, and Australia), was reinforced by tabloid media and infotainment.
 Scholar Sarah Hughes, in a study published in 2016, argued that the panic "both reflected and shaped a cultural climate dominated by the overlapping worldviews of politically active conservatives" whose ideology "was incorporated into the panic and reinforced through" tabloid media, sensationalist television and magazine reporting, and local news.
 Although the panic dissipated in the 1990s after it was discredited by journalists and the courts, Hughes argues that the panic has had an enduring influence in American culture and politics even decades later.

-In 2012, Huffington Post, columnist Jacques Berlinerblau argued that secularism has often been misinterpreted in the media as another word for atheism.
+In 2012, Huffington Post columnist Jacques Berlinerblau argued that secularism has often been misinterpreted in the media as another word for atheism.

 According to Stuart A. Wright in 1997, there are six factors that contribute to media bias against minority religions: first, the knowledge and familiarity of journalists with the subject matter; second, the degree of cultural accommodation of the targeted religious group; third, limited economic resources available to journalists; fourth, time constraints; fifth, sources of information used by journalists; and finally, the front-end/back-end disproportionality of reporting.
 According to Yale Law professor Stephen Carter, "it has long been the American habit to be more suspicious of – and more repressive toward – religions that stand outside the mainline Protestant-Roman Catholic-Jewish troika that dominates America's spiritual life."
 As for front-end/back-end disproportionality, Wright says: "news stories on unpopular or marginal religions frequently are predicated on unsubstantiated allegations or government actions based on faulty or weak evidence occurring at the front-end of an event.
 As the charges weighed in against material evidence, these cases often disintegrate.
 Yet rarely is there equal space and attention in the mass media given to the resolution or outcome of the incident.
 If the accused are innocent, often the public is not made aware."

 Politics

 Academic studies tend not to confirm a popular media narrative of liberal journalists producing a left-leaning media bias in the U.S., though some studies suggest economic incentives may have that effect.
-Instead, the studies reviewed by S. Robert Lichter generally found the media to be a conservative force in politics.
+Since the 1960s, conservatives and libertarians in the U.S. have accused mainstream media outlets of exhibiting an anti-Republican bias in their reporting.
+Studies reviewed by S. Robert Lichter in 2018 generally found the media to be a conservative force in politics.
 Political bias in media can be evaluated relative to the median voter and can vary by topic.
+Various nations have been outlined as examples for strong influence on the presentation or censoring of information including: China, North Korea, Syria and Myanmar.
+Media tends to oversimplify parliamentary procedures, such as cloture.

+Selective or biased coverage of protests depending on the political message or race of protestors was found in some cases, contributing to the protest paradigm.